Withnothing/UniqueTextAdventure/README.md

 UniqueTextAdventure
 ===================

-This project is going to be a text adventure, hopefully featuring some unique features!
+This project is going to be a text adventure, featuring some unique features!